 Patagonia Men's Better Sweater® Fleece Jacket

-- Full-zip jacket with zip-through stand-up collar
+- Full-zip with zip-through stand-up collar

 - Zippered left-chest pocket; two zippered handwarmer pockets

 - Shape-holding micropolyester jersey trim at cuffs and bottom hem provides added abrasion resistance